-In accordance with federal and state laws, all buildings and programs within the MSHN region are required to be physically accessible to all individuals with qualifying disabilities.
-Any individual who receives emotional, visual or mobility support from a service animal such as a dog will be given access, along with the service animal, to all buildings and programs for MSHN providers.
-If you need more information or if you have questions about accessibility or service/support animals, contact your local customer service office as listed on pages 31 and 32.
+In accordance with federal and state laws, all buildings and programs of the MSHN are required to be physically accessible to all individuals with qualifying disabilities.
+Any individual who receives emotional, visual or mobility support from a service animal such as a dog will be given access, along with the service animal, to all buildings and programs of the MSHN.
+If you need more information or if you have questions about accessibility or service/support animals, contact your local Customer Service office as listed on pages 30 and 31.

-If you need to request an accommodation on behalf of yourself or a family member or a friend, you can contact your local customer service office as listed on pages 31 and 32.
-You will be told how to request an accommodation (this can be done over the phone, in person and/or in writing) and you will be told who at the provider location is responsible to handle accommodation requests.
+If you need to request an accommodation on behalf of yourself or a family member or a friend, you can contact your local Customer Service office as listed on pages 30 and 31.
+You will be told how to request an accommodation (this can be done over the phone, in person and/or in writing).